-The LINZ Data Service will cease support for Web Map Services (WMS) from mid August 2020.
+The LINZ Data Service no longer supports Web Map Services (WMS).
+This change took place on 14 August 2020.

-If you wish to continue to use map services from the LINZ Data Service you can switch to our modern map service, Web Map Tile Services or XYZ tile services.
+If you wish to use map services from the LINZ Data Service you can use our modern map service, Web Map Tile Services or XYZ tile services.

 LDS map services are available as a Web Map Tile Service (WMTS) for use in GIS applications, and a XYZ service for web and mobile mapping.
 These services are well supported by GIS and web mapping software, including QGIS, ArcGIS, OpenLayers and Leaflet.